Mr. Joseph Martonik

-The M.A.P.S. team at Moon Area Middle and High School includes a coordinator, teachers, counselors, administrators and community liaisons.
-These individuals are trained and certified by a commonwealth of Pennsylvania – approved SAP training provider and are prepared to assist students in a positive manner.
+The MAPS team at Moon Area Elementary, Middle and High School includes a coordinator, teachers, counselors, administrators, school resource officer and community liaisons.
+These individuals are trained and certified by a Commonwealth of Pennsylvania – approved SAP training provider and are prepared to assist students in a positive manner.
 The team processes issues based upon state guidelines, professional standards and policies and procedures adopted by the Moon Area School Board of Education.
 The goal of the team is to identify students who are experiencing barriers to learning and in need of support services.
 The team does not diagnose, treat or refer a child for treatment.
 Rather, the team provides parents/guardians with information so that they may make choices.

 The Student Assistance Process

-The M.A.P.S. team will gather information from all school personnel which includes behavioral and academic information supplied by the student’s teachers, along with, if needed, a prescreening for risk factors for mental health or drug and alcohol problems by an Administrative Service Coordinator from Staunton Clinic or a Student Assistance liaison from UPMC.
-In addition, parental data in reference to the student is collected .
+The MAPS team will gather information from all school personnel which includes behavioral and academic information supplied by the student’s teachers, along with, if needed, a prescreening for risk factors for mental health or drug and alcohol problems by a SAP Liaison from Holy Family Institute.
+In addition, parental data in reference to the student is collected.

-A meeting will be held with the student and parents/guardians to discuss collected data and develop a plan.
+A meeting will be held with the SAP Liaison from Holy Family and MAPS team to discuss collected data and develop a plan.

-The M.A.P.S. team will make recommendations to the student and their parents/guardians regarding ways to improve the student’s success.
-The team will present information on existing school programs and community resources.
+The MAPS team will make recommendations by way of a phone call from the Holy Family SAP Liaison to the parents/guardians regarding ways to improve the student’s success.
+Information on existing school programs and community resources along with school based mental health therapy will be presented.
 Teachers of the student will be given general information on strategies to improve the student’s success in their classroom on a need to know basis.

-The M.A.P.S. team will assign a case manager to touch base with the student weekly to monitor the student’s progress.
+The MAPS team will assign a case manager to touch base with the student weekly.